and fee agreement

 Julie Baron and Associates does not participate with insurance panels and therefore is an "out of network" provider.
 Clients are responsible for submitting invoices to seek any out of network reimbursement benefits.

 The cost for the 90 minute DBT skills group is $185 billed weekly regardless of attendance (see attendance policy) and include both the client and parent skills groups.
+There is an option for 2 parents to attend the parent skills group during the same cycle if clinically appropriate and for an additional fee.

 Some insurance companies are now covering DBT though may require that members seek a “single case exception”.
 If your therapist can be of assistance in providing information to your insurance company please let them know.
 More information on how to advocate with insurance may be found on the Metropolitan Washington, D.C.
 DBT Consortium website www.dbtmetro.com.

 If the adolescent/young adult misses a skills group for any reason (including hospitalization, vacation or illness) the full group fee will be billed as a missed or cancelled appointment.
 Missed or cancelled appointments are typically not insurance reimbursable.
 If an adolescent misses more than 5 sessions in a 24-week cycle for any reason, they will have “dropped out” of skills group and will no longer be billed for group sessions.
-They may apply for readmission after one full module has been completed in their absence, during which time commitment may be re-established.
+They may apply for readmission after one full module has been completed in their absence, during which time commitment may be re-established in the individual sessions.
 For graduate group, consistency of attendance is critical to the therapeutic value of the group.
 A separate attendance policy will be provided should you choose to participate.

 Parents (1 parent per client) are expected to attend regularly and come to parent skills group even if their adolescent misses the adolescent skills group for any reason.
 The parent group focuses on the use of DBT skills to help parents exhibit effective and skillful responses to their adolescent’s behaviors.
 Modeling consistent use of skills and commitment to the treatment are critical for encouraging your child do the same.
 If a parent misses more than 5 parent sessions they (and therefore their adolescent) will have “dropped out” of skills group and will no longer be billed for group sessions.
 Parents no longer attend skills group if their teen/young adult transitions to graduate group.